liskin/work.lisk.in/about.markdown

   self-medicated with beer, coffee, exercise and afternoon naps.

 * The performance difference between my motivated self and my unmotivated self is hundredfold.
-If you manage to get me excited about something, I'll run circles around your 10x devs.
+If you manage to get me excited about something[^exciting], I'll run circles around your 10x devs.
 If you don't, I might as well take an unpaid vacation.

   The consequence of this is that a full-time 9 to 5 arrangement won't work for either of us.